-Samples are taken to obtain specimens for the measurement of tetrahydrocannabinol (THC) content, which determine whether the specimens are Hemp or Marijuana.
-The measurements are intended to be representative of the THC content in a Lot of Hemp crop acreage as identified by the Producer's Tribal License.
-Hemp Producers may not harvest Hemp prior to the Hemp being sampled and receipt of permission to harvest from the HCO.
-Testing procedures are provided in Section 30-10-4 of this Plan.
-Sampling shall be completed in accordance with USDA Guidelines.
+Samples are taken to obtain specimens for the measurement of tetrahydrocannabinol (THC) content, which determines whether the specimens are hemp or marijuana.
+The measurements are intended to be representative of the THC content in a lot of hemp crop acreage, as identified by the Producer's Band License.
+Hemp producers may not harvest hemp prior to the hemp being sampled and receipt of permission to harvest from the HCO.
+Testing procedures are provided in Section 10-4 of this Plan.
+Sampling shall be completed in accordance with USDA Guidelines issued January 15, 2021.

-Section 30-10-4 Testing
+Section 10-4 Testing

-(a) The HCO, acting on behalf of the Tribe, shall contract with one or more DEAregistered testing laboratories which have the ability to utilize a reliable methodology for testing the THC level of Hemp using post-decarboxylation or other similar methods where the THC concentration level reported accounts for the conversion of Delta-9 Tetrahydrocannabinolic acid (THC-A) into THC.
-Current testing methodologies meeting these requirements include those using Gas or High Performance Liquid Chromatography with detection.
-At the request of a Producer, the Producer may select its own DEA-registered laboratory to test its Hemp provided its laboratory meets the same standards listed below.
+(a) The HCO, acting on behalf of the Band, shall contract with one or more DEA-registered testing laboratories which have the ability to utilize a reliable methodology for testing the THC level of hemp using post-decarboxylation or other similar methods where the THC concentration level reported accounts for the conversion of Delta-9 Tetrahydrocannabinolic acid (THC-A) into THC.
+The Kanosh Band of Paiutes may in the future develop its own testing facility for Hemp and Hemp Products, as the primary or sole testing authority, provided such facility meets the laboratory testing standards under State law or obtains DEA registration, at which time the HCO shall utilize the DEA-registered or State approved Tribal testing facility.
+At the request of a Producer, the Producer may select a DEA-registered laboratory to test its hemp provided its laboratory meets the same standards listed below.